Lorti/artur-web-interface/README.md

-# A.R.T.U.R.
-Web Interface
+# _ARTUR: Autonomous Robot Playspace_ Web Interface

-> A.R.T.U.R. is a game designed for the Deep Space 8K at Ars Electronica Center.
+> _ARTUR: Autonomous Robot Playspace_ is a game designed for the Deep Space 8K at Ars Electronica Center.
 It will make its debut at the Ars Electronica Festival 2017 in Linz, Austria.
 The web interface allows visitors to take part in the game by spawning new items for the players.

 ## Development